Marketing, Hospitality, and Legal Studies – Chase Edwards

 Psychology – Monica Tauzin

+SU Abroad Detailed Content Description: A Cultural Comparison of Teens from the U.S. and in Great Britain.
 Ever wonder if teens in other countries are different than teens in the U.S.?
 Are they different health-wise, in their peer relationships, and relationship with the parents?
 Do they use social media different?
 Do teens in other developed countries have a different spin on social issues?
 Find out the theories of adolescent human development and how similar and different teenagers are in England as compared to your very own upbringing in the United States with the course Adolescent Psychology.
+The focus will be on music, literature and culture with experiential opportunities exploring British schools, museums, libraries and other sites related to emerging adulthood in British society as compared to our own experience.

 Visual Arts – Brian Kelly